haishinio/haishin/README.md

 If not using Docker then the instructions below are for you!

-1. You'll also need [nodejs](https://nodejs.org/en), [ffmpeg](https://ffmpeg.org/download.html), [streamlink](https://streamlink.github.io/install.html) to be available in your command line.
+1. You'll also need [nodejs](https://nodejs.org/en), [ffmpeg](https://ffmpeg.org/download.html), [streamlink](https://streamlink.github.io/install.html) and [pnpm](https://pnpm.io/installation) to be available in your command line.
-2. Run `npm i` within the repo folder to install more dependencies.
+2. Run `pnpm i` within the repo folder to install more dependencies.
-3. Now you should be able to run `npm run dev` to start the dev server which is enough to get started.
+3. Now you should be able to run `npx lerna run dev:faker` to start the dev servers which is enough to get started.
 Once started you should be able to go to http://localhost:3000 to see the site.
+4. If you wish to run the site with actual transcriptions and translations then run `npx lerna run dev`.

 OpenAI gives you $5 to use for the first few months after signing up.
 I _think_ you can just keep creating accounts to get more.
 You'll be spending $0.006 a minute with OpenAI so a 1 hour stream will cost you ~$0.36 meaning you can watch just under 14 hours of streams with the free $5 you are given.

 DeepL has a free allowance of 500,000 characters a month.
 It seems plenty fine!

-If developing you might want to use `npm run dev:faker` or pass `APP_ENV=faker` in the `.env` instead so you don't use your OpenAI or DeepL tokens.